 This Safety Analysis report documents the operational and design characteristics of the Dow TRIGA research reactor.
 The report, in general, follows the suggested format of NUREG-1537.
-The report and addendums are submitted to support the relicensing of the Dow TRIGA research reactor for 20 years and the uprate in licensed power level to 750 kW thermal.
+The report and addendums are submitted to support the relicensing of the Dow TRIGA research reactor for 20 years.
 Hazards describe theoretical scenarios that are statistically probable but are highly unlikely.
 None of the scenarios outlined in this report have occurred in a licensed commercial or university research reactor.